 PPC ideally works in conjunction with other marketing channels.
 When you smartly place it into your digital marketing strategy instead of using it as a stand-alone tactic, it can favorably impact how your brand is perceived among users.

 Let’s see how these two help each other.
 With email, it’s generally not so easy to test things quickly.
 You can only check one variable at a time while using A/B testing tools and then adapt progressively.
-If you only focus on email, it will take you longer to find what works and whatnot.
+If you only focus on email, it will take much longer to find what works and what doesn’t.

 On the other hand, PPC allows speed testing of different messages and calls to action.
 It also helps with checking performing ads and landing pages.
-Once the results are clear, you can “import the winners” into the emailing campaigns and fastly boost your ROI while communicating in ways that resonate best with your prospects.
+Once the results are clear, you can “import the winners” and transfer them into the emailing campaigns.
+Based on your PPC results, you can now use the most effective copy in the subject line in the email body text to fastly boost your conversion rates.

-PPC is also often used to build up your email lists as you may be willing to create lead generation campaigns and offer, for instance, valuable information in the form of white papers or case studies in exchange for more qualified data.
+PPC is also great in building up your email lists.
+For example, you can create lead generation campaigns and offer valuable information in the form of white papers or case studies in exchange for more qualified data.

 In reality, often seen as competitors, PPC and SEO complement each other.
 Your PPC ad is a listing designed to induce a user to take action and see your brand.
-Basically, the SEO headline that is meant for ranking purposes and better CTRs has the same goal as the PPC one, which is to inform the users about the company and invite them to visit your web page.
+Basically, the SEO headline that is meant for ranking purposes for generating better organic search results and higher CTRs has the same goal as the PPC one.
+It aims to inform the users about the company and invite them to visit your web page.

 The amazing part is that while you can not test SEO headlines, you can test PPC ones.
 As soon as you find out what works in PPC, you can decide what to use for SEO title tags.

 Furthermore, your paid and organic reports from PPC can help you document your keyword strategy for SEO.
-As all PPC data is transparent, you can see what terms and expressions drive the most conversions and support your complementary efforts accordingly.
+As all PPC data is transparent, you get access to what terms and expressions drive the most conversions and then support your complementary efforts accordingly.

-You can use PPC to amplify your social media attempts while running ads across blog posts or white papers to increase sharing.
-You can also use PPC to increase your community, basically sustaining the most common goal you may have on social media, which is to create brand awareness.
+You can use PPC to amplify your social media attempts while running ads across blog posts or white papers to encourage sharing.
+You can also use PPC to increase your community, sustaining the most common goal you may have on social media platforms, which is to create brand awareness.

 These two belong together.
 They should absolutely get married.
-In conversion optimization, PPC helps you direct specific traffic to the appropriate landing pages and allows you to test layouts and messages.
-You may also find it useful to experiment with headlines and CTAs to implement on your website those that work and bring the highest conversions.
+In conversion optimization, PPC helps you direct specific traffic to the appropriate landing pages and allows you to test layouts and messages for all stages of the conversion funnel.

 PPC is beneficial for branding.
 Being in the top ad position can positively impact your brand.
-Not only the search network but also the display one is a great source to reinforce your messages in front of your audience.
+Both the search network and the display one are great sources to reinforce your messages in front of your audience.